hanjing5/payload-visualizer/README.md

     node app.js

-send a payload to http://localhost:3000/payload and see what it looks like
+send a payload to http://localhost:5678/payload go to http://localhost:5678/dashboard to see what it looks like